khasang-incubator/AndroidMiddleServerMock/README.md

 }

 ###Upload images.
 JSON model of upload good desirable to provide array of images.
 Service supports upload, resizing an hosting images and thumbnail.
 You need POST http://109.234.34.97:4000/api/upload/ with field "uploaded_file" contains file image (ext JPG only).
 Request should be signed header "token".
 Response will contains BASE_NAME this image on hosting.
 For get resize image ask: http://109.234.34.97:4000/s-BASE_NAME.
-For get thumbnail ask: ask: http://109.234.34.97:4000/m-BASE_NAME.
+For get thumbnail ask: http://109.234.34.97:4000/m-BASE_NAME.
 Note: uploaded images that are not referenced by any item will be removed (delay a few hours).

 ###Update and delete goods.
 User good owner can update (PUT) and remove (DELETE) his goods just send PUT http://109.234.34.97:4000/api/goods/{id} or DELETE http://109.234.34.97:4000/api/goods/{id}.
 PUT request shoulds contains valid JSON model Good.
 Request should be signed header "token" owner this good!